tfpauly/draft-taps-quic-mapping/draft-taps-quic-mapping.md

 : QUIC can throw various errors during connection setup (handshake failure, timeouts, etc).
 Errors for Initiate will represent QUIC connection-level errors.
 Once a QUIC connection is established, allocation of a QUIC stream ID may be delayed, but will not generate an error.

 ConnectionError:
-: Once created, a QUIC stream Connection throws an error whenever the stream is disconnected, such as when a RESET_STREAM frame is receieved.
+: Once created, a QUIC stream Connection throws an error whenever the stream is disconnected, such as when a RESET_STREAM frame is received.

 Listen:
 : Calling `Listen` for QUIC binds to a local UDP port and prepare to receive inbound QUIC connections and streams.